JBZoo/CI-Report-Converter/README.md

             ' --report=checkstyle' .           # Output format of PHPcs. ci-report-converter expects it by default as `--input-format` option.
             ' --standard=PSR12 -q ./src' .     # The custom tool options.
 For phpcs `-q` is important!
             ' | ' .                            # The pipe operator, it passes the output of one command as input to another.
 See https://en.wikipedia.org/wiki/Pipeline_(Unix)
-            ' php ./ci-report-converter.phar'  # The converter does all the magic.
+            ' ./ci-report-converter.phar'      # The converter does all the magic.
 Look at help description ( --help) to lean more about options and default values.
         );

         # Usually PHPUnit expects at least one assert in a test.